Pour-Over Will Template, Free Download 2026

 Sign with Witnesses and Notarize

-Print the completed will and sign it with wet ink in the presence of at least two disinterested witnesses who are not beneficiaries.
+Print the completed pour-over will sample document and sign it with wet ink in the presence of at least two disinterested witnesses who are not beneficiaries.
 All parties should then sign the self-proving affidavit before a notary public.
 Store the original signed will with your trust documents in a secure location.

 Free Template vs Custom Pour-Over Will